przemek89/PersonalBlogWebsite/README.md

 - Footer - containing information about used resources

 ## Blog Post
-each blog post was built up with the same structure.
+Each blog post was built up with the same structure.
 The only difference is the content of the Content Panel.
 There a real content for each blog post was added.

 ## Styling